2024 Budget

 It would be nice if my property tax and service charges took more than 8 years to double (as it has in the last 8 years).
 I do understand that part of that is because houses with lower assessments have seen increases by more than the average for the city, but I expect that to continue in future because of the continued shortage of accommodation.
 N.B.
 5% annual increases will increase it by another 48% in 8 years and 98% in 14 years.

-Nick Thomas asked 9 days ago
+Nick Thomas asked about 1 year ago

 Hi Nick,